Ruta de navegación

 Airbus NH90 helicopter, final assembly at Airbus Military facilities in Spain [Airbus].

-Latin American countries constitute a area of clear commercial interest for Spain.
-However, despite being the seventh largest arms exporter in the world and therefore particularly active in this sector, Spain sells less defence material to Latin America and the Caribbean than it would be entitled to in terms of its overall export quota to the region.
+MAY 2020-Latin American countries constitute a area of clear commercial interest for Spain.
+However, in spite of being the seventh largest exporter of armaments in the world and therefore particularly active in this sector, Spain sells less defense material to Latin America and the Caribbean than it could be entitled to by the overall export quota it maintains with the region.

 While between 2014 and 2018 Spain's overall export of products to Latin America remained between 5.3% and 6.5% of its global exports, in the case of the arms sector it was around 3.2% in 2016 and 2017 and fell to 1.06% in 2018.
 It is to be expected that this minimum percentage will have risen again in 2019, a year for which there is still no official data complete, but in view of those of the first semester it would seem that it will not even be close to 3%.